Kitchenaid Refrigerator Display Not Working: Ultimate Guide

 • Light and ice maker controls

 Some models have a simple LED panel, while others use a full touch-screen.
 If the display isn’t working, you might lose access to some or all of these functions.
+For specific issues regarding ice production, you might also find our guide on Wrs588Fihz00 Ice Maker Not Working: Quick Fixes helpful if your system is experiencing multiple failures.

 Common Signs Of Display Problems